lvbegin/mutex/README.md

 This project contains various implementations of recursive and shared (timed) locks:
 - recursive mutex: The class RecursiveMutex is declared in the file RecursiveMutex.h.
 That class is similar to the class std::recursive_mutex defined in the c++11 standard.
 Contrary to the class std::mutex, the behavior of the class RecursiveMutex is defined when unlock() is called on a unlocked mutex.
 In that case, a runtime_error exception is thrown.

 - shared mutex: The class SharedMutex is declared in the file SharedMutex.h.
 That class defines the same API than the class std::shared_mutex (c++17).
-Some cases where the behaviour is undefined when using the class std::shared_mutex (c++17) is defined when using the class SharedMutex:
-- when trying to lock (with exclusive or shared ownership) a SharedMutex by a thread that already owns it, an exception is thrown.
-- when unlock() is called by a thread on a mutex that is not locked with exclusive ownership by that thread, an exception is thrown.
-- when unlock_shared() is called by a thread on a mutex that is not locked with exclusive ownership by that thread, an exception is thrown.
+Undefined behaviour of the class std::shared_mutex is replaced by a throwing of std::runtime_error exception.
+In particular, an exception is thrown when a mutex is locked twice by the same thread (exclusive and/or shared ownership), when a thread tries to unlock (exclusive or shard ownership) a mutex that it did not lock or it locked with the other other ownership.

 - recursive shared mutex: The class RecursiveSharedMutex is declared in the file recursiveSharedMutex.h.
-That class defines the same API than the class std::shared_mutex (c++17).
-Again, undefined behaviour of the class std::shared_mutex is replaced by a throw of std::runtime_error exception.
+That class defines the same API than the class std::recursive_shared_mutex (c++17).
+Again, undefined behaviour of the class std::shared_mutex is replaced by a throwing of std::runtime_error exception.
+In particular, an exception is thrown when a mutex is locked twice by the same thread (exclusive and/or shared ownership), when a thread tries to unlock (exclusive or shard ownership) a mutex that it did not lock.

 -recursive timed mutex: The class RecursiveTimedMutex is declared in the file recursiveTimedMutex.h.
 This class is similar to the class std::recursive_timed_mutex (c++11).
-The cases where the behaviour of std::recursive_timed_mutex is undefined are replaced by throws of std::runtime_error exception.
+The cases where the behaviour of std::recursive_timed_mutex is undefined are replaced by a throwing of std::runtime_error exception.
+In particular, an exception is thrown when a thread tries to unlock a mutex that it did not lock.

 - shared timed mutex: The class SharedTimedMutex is declared in the file sharedTimedMutex.h.
 That class is similar to the class std::shared_timed_mutex (c++14).
+The cases where the behaviour of std::shared_timed_mutex is undefined are replaced by a throwing of std::runtime_error exception.
+In particular, an exception is thrown when a mutex is locked twice by the same thread (exclusive and/or shared ownership), when a thread tries to unlock (exclusive or shard ownership) a mutex that it did not lock or it locked with the other ownership.

 -recursive shared timed mutex: The class RecursiveSharedTimedMutex is declared in the file recursiveSharedTimedMutex.h.
 That class is similar to the class std::recursive_shared_timed_mutex.
 That class combines the behavior of the shared timed mutex and recursive timed mutex.
+Again, undefined behaviors of the class std::recursive_shared_timed_mutex are replaced by throwing a std::runtime_error exception.

+This project also contains an implementation of classes that uses mutex:
+- condition_variable: this class is similar to the class std::condition variable but it can be used with mutexes that are instances of classes other than std::mutex.
 ---------------------------------------------
 Compilation
 ---------------------------------------------